Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 Remember During & After a Hurricane Storm

-When you're abroad it's always wise to carry a small amount of local cash with you to pay for taxis and other services.
-We highly recommend you buy Travellers' Checks, the safest travel currency to use abroad (should they get stolen, you will have prompt replacement once you report the incident; plus Travellers Checks required your signature to match twice in the front of the document to be valid, an extra token of protection for you, in addition you need not to worry about credit card fraud charges or cloning issues.
-We do suggest you travel with one credit card that has available credit power in case you get caught in an emergency.
-But DO NOT use your credit card to withdraw cash while abroad, and don't get tempted to use your card on any ATM abroad, the comfort can cost you the card to be cloned and your PIN to be register and ready to be used in fraud purchases without your knowledge.
-Needless to say, foreign withdrawals have ATM high service charges fees and foreign-currency loading fee; credit card providers charge a truly higher rate of interest for cash advances than for paying purchases abroad.
+Make at least one scan or copy of your credit card and place it in a safe spot, so in case you lose it abroad you can contact their service to get help and stop fraud.
+DO NOT use your credit card to withdraw cash while abroad, and don't get tempted to use your card on any ATM abroad, the comfort can cost you the card to be cloned and your PIN to be register and ready to be used in fraud purchases without your knowledge.
+Needless to say, foreign withdrawals from ATM carry high service charges fees and foreign-currency conversion fee; credit card providers charge a truly higher rate of interest for cash advances than for paying purchases abroad.

 Know your Mexican Currency & Exchange Rate